This is What we do

 1 in 10 children and young people experience a mental health issue at any one time

 We work with schools, as an integral part of their pastoral system, providing professional Mental Health First Aid trained Youth Workers to build long-term relationships and walk alongside young people in their life’s journey.
-Some of this work is preventative, but much is responding to the growing level of wellbeing and mental health needs amongst young people.
+Much of this work responds to the growing level of mental health needs amongst young people.

 We provide essential space

-Matrix provide an essential space that’s not school and not parents – it’s a safe space where young people know there are people that will get alongside them… Jack Mayhew, Head of Guildford County School
+Matrix provide an essential space that’s not school and not parents – it’s a safe space where young people know there are people that will get alongside them… Jack Mayhew, Executive Headteacher, Athena Schools Trust

 As professionals, we know that our most vulnerable students can access direct intervention which impacts those young people’s ability to succeed at school.
 Rob Giles, Assistant Headteacher, George Abbot

-We support young people directly in their own communities – many young people don’t have the means or confidence to go far from home.
-We provide positive activities and safe spaces in a variety of communities across Guildford Borough, while seeking to increase access to a wider range of opportunities that might otherwise might be out of reach for young people.
+We support young people directly in their own communities – many don’t have the means or confidence to go far from home.
+We provide positive activities and safe spaces in a variety of communities across Guildford Borough, whilst seeking to increase access to a wider range of opportunities that might otherwise might be out of reach for young people.